Gould Academy, Leading Education Innovation

 Of course, this is all driven by our faculty, educational leaders who face the challenges of our day, whether scientific or social, technological or ethical.
 They meet these challenges head on, developing programs and experiences that will inspire our students and ground them in the challenges and responsibilities they will certainly face.

 And our faculty lead by example in their work beyond Gould.
-They are school board members, town selectmen, ski patrollers, fireman, outdoor adventurers, published writers, entrepreneurs, artists, ship captains, and scientists.
+They are school board members, town selectmen, ski patrollers, firemen, outdoor adventurers, published writers, entrepreneurs, artists, ship captains, and scientists.

 But we didn’t come this far only to come this far.
 Let’s talk about what we’ve been doing to push innovation forward.